-Community Education is in the process of moving the course evaluation to an cloud based survey program.
-The cloud based survey program will allow students to submit their evaluation electronically, thus decreasing the cost of printing and allowing for greater anonymity of their evaluation.
+Community Education completes SLO's online via a cloud based program which allows students to submit their evaluation electronically, thus decreasing the cost of printing and allowing for greater anonymity of their evaluation.
 In addition, Community Education plans to revise evaluation questions to be more specific to the course category.